yaoyao-liu/meta-transfer-learning/README.md

 └── run_experiment.py           # the script to run the whole experiment
 ```

-## Uasge
+## Usage

 To run the experiments:
 ```bash
 python run_experiment.py
 ```
-You may edit the `run_experiment.py` file to change the hyperparameters and default settings.
+You may edit the `run_experiment.py` file to change the hyperparameters and options.

 - `WAY_NUM` Class number for the few-shot tasks
 - `SHOT_NUM` Sample number for each class